-Consult a counselor to help you build your confidence and self-esteem so you naturally become more outgoing.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you build your confidence and self-esteem so you naturally become more outgoing.
+Simply click here to connect with one via BetterHelp.com.

 People are social creatures by nature.